Last Updated: December 15, 2021

 Now we can think in more specific terms about what driverless cars might mean for the ordinary standards, requirements, best practices, and plan documents that are common in city planning.

-We aren't aware of any study that is specific to city streets, but we are predicting the impact could be similarly large.
+We aren't aware of any study that is specific to city streets, but we are predicting the impact on neighborhood traffic could be similarly large.
 Each lane can carry much more traffic, due to the reduced safe gap between vehicles, elimination of hesitancy on the part of slow drivers or drivers looking for a street sign or address, and increased capacity of the street due to the elimination or reduction of unnecessary traffic signal stops.

 This means that in some instances, a four-lane street can be reduced to two lanes.
 Due to greatly reduced driver error, the lanes themselves also may be more narrow, perhaps reduced to 8 or 9 feet wide.
 So suddenly instead of a 40 foot width to accommodate four lanes, we might have a 16 or 18 foot width for two lanes.
 We're not considering turning lanes to keep it simple, but those too might be eliminated because a traffic gap to allow a turn can be created when one is needed.

 We even have seen some discussion of designing new residential streets to be only one lane wide, with traffic moving in either direction needed.
 With automated controls, this would be a safe proposition and would allow neighbors to be closer to one another, increasing neighborly behavior and facilitating neighborhood watch types of anti-crime activities.
 Yes, some people call our bi-directional turning lanes the suicide lane now, but all in all, we manage; when there is an accident there, it is usually because of driver inattention or impatience, both of which presumably are eliminated with driverless cars.